Zeex/amx_assembly/README.md

 ### memory ###

 A few handy functions/macros for reading from/writing to AMX data section.

+	// Example:
-`new x = @(y) // Read x from address stored in y`.
+	new x = @(y) // Read x from address stored in y

-Becomes somehwat more powerful when used in conjuction with dynamic_call.
+Also can be used to pass strings/references when working with dynamic_call.

 ### phys_memory ###